More In This Category

 View Transcript

 Chicago, IL criminal defense attorney Michael Leonard discusses the federal sentencing guidelines and why are they important in cases involving federal crimes.
-He explains that the federal sentencing guidelines play a critical role in criminal cases, encompassing various stages, such as case evaluation, trial assessment, and sentencing considerations.
-These guidelines are a set of rules applied in federal cases, primarily focusing on two key factors: the offense level assigned to the crime, indicating its severity, and the defendant’s criminal history.
+She emphasizes that the federal sentencing guidelines are central to every federal criminal case, from the initial case evaluation and risk-benefit assessment with a client to trial strategy and, if necessary, the sentencing phase.
+These guidelines are essentially a framework the courts use to determine appropriate sentences, primarily based on two factors: the offense level assigned to the crime—where a higher level reflects a more serious offense—and the defendant’s criminal history, which accounts for prior convictions.